Shopping: gifts, women’s accessories, children’s books, oriental rugs, outdoor sporting goods, clothing, jewelry

 North Side Haverford

 North side Haverford (Lower Merion Township) is tiny, but possibly the most sought after enclave on the Main Line.
 There are some truly magnificent properties here, some with enormous homes on them.
 The proximity to the historic Merion Cricket Club is one reason why there are so of these multi-million dollar houses in the area; the Cricket Club was a major social gathering destination in the 1800s when some of the original “summer homes” were built by wealthy Philadelphia families.
 Haverford, while very small, requires excellent navigational skills or a good GPS; the streets wind and join and end—it’s easy to get lost even though you’re never more than about ½ a mile from a major road.
-Directly across from the main entrance of Haverford College is a shopping plaza with a few shops, a good lunch restaurant and a wonderful kids’ bookstore.
-The area surrounding Haverford College has some interesting older homes and a sort of “resistant to change” kind of feel.
-While properties are well-kept, the landscaping tends to be a little less fussy and a little more “college professor-ish” than in other areas.
-Locals enjoy Haverford College’s open-to-the-public walking trail and duck pond.
+Directly across from the main entrance of Haverford College is a shopping plaza with a few shops, a good lunch restaurant and Children’s Book World, a terrific kids’ bookstore..
+The area surrounding Haverford College has some interesting older homes and while properties are well-kept, the landscaping tends to be a little less fussy and a little more “college professor-ish” than in other areas.
+Locals enjoy Haverford College’s open-to- the-public walking trail and duck pond.
 There is also a tiny bird sanctuary directly across from the Cricket Club.
-The Main Line Art Center is a terrific community resource and offers classes to all ages as well as a camp during the summer (and sometimes over shorter school holidays).

 South Side Haverford